CD-Xbow/local-signal/readme.md

 # Local Signal
 This is a build of Signal, which is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use.
 See  https://github.com/ryohey/signal

-While it's user friendly to use, it certainly wasn't user friendly to build and deploy.
+While it's user friendly, it certainly wasn't user friendly to build and deploy.

 Pain and suffering.
 Much pain and suffering.